 I’ve always wanted to give dogsledding a try but I’ve worried that the dogs might not seem very well looked after.
 As soon as we were met at our hotel by Eric from Revelstoke Dogsled Adventures I knew I didn’t have anything to worry about.

 He owns the company and obviously cares hugely about his dogs.
 Three of the dogs on our trip were born right under his bed and others were rescued!
 They were also much friendlier than I was expecting from working dogs.

-We got to meet and play with the dogs, put their harnesses on and stand at the back of the sled while we were running.
-It was a great experience and a lot more hands-on than I’ve heard of dog sledding at bigger resorts.
+We got to meet and play with the dogs, put their harnesses on and stand at the back of the sledge while we were running.
+It was a great experience and a lot more hands-on than I’ve heard of dog sledging at bigger resorts.

 Revelstoke Mountain Resort is a few km outside of Revelstoke Town.
 Chances are that you’ll be staying in the town when you visit since there’s only one hotel up at the resort currently.
 See below for the best places to stay in Revelstoke.

 If there are any non-skiers in your group then they’d find plenty to keep them entertained in the town.

-If they do tire of the town then there’s some hot springs not far away!
+If they do tire of the town then there are some hot springs not far away!